PHIL'S FARMS & NURSERY

 Combo trees have an assortment of varieties of a specific fruit

-COMBO CHERRY: (Now 4½-5 ft tall -1 inch caliper trunk) Choices are: BINGdark red (much like Lapin) RAINIER scarlet with yellow blush ROYAL ANN(like Rainer) EARLY RICHMOND red/tart STELLAbright red - heart-shaped MONTMORENCYtart - great for pies LAPINSdeep red/sweet
+COMBO CHERRY: (Now 4½-5 ft tall -1 inch caliper trunk) Choices are: BING dark red (much like Lapin) RAINIER scarlet with yellow blush STELLAbright red - heart-shaped MONTMORENCY tart - great for pies LAPINS deep red/sweet - Many of the cherry combos have most all these varieties!

-COMBO PLUM: (Now 5½-6½ ft tall – 1 inch caliper trunk) Choices are: BEAUTYbright purplish-red SATSUMA deep red SHIRO yellow FRENCH PRUNE/PLUM dark red/black SANTA ROSA purple/red ELEPHANT HEART huge deep red MOUNT ROYAL heirloom deep blue prune/plum STANLEY(Italian Prune)
+COMBO PLUM: (Now 5½-6½ ft tall – 1 inch caliper trunk) Choices are: BEAUTY bright purplish-red SATSUMA deep red FRENCH PRUNE/PLUM dark red/black SANTA ROSA purple/red ELEPHANT HEART huge deep red

-COMBO PEAR and COMBO ASIAN PEAR: APOLOGIES, SOLD OUT for 2025, We anticipate getting our new inventory of fruit trees early 2026, when available, it will be listed on this website.
+COMBO APPLE, COMBO PEAR and COMBO ASIAN PEAR: APOLOGIES, SOLD OUT for 2025, We anticipate getting our new inventory of fruit trees early 2026.
+As soon as we have them available, they will be listed on this website.

 SINGLE VARIETY FRUIT TREES ARE LISTED BELOW IN ALPHABETICAL ORDER, STARTING WITH APPLE